-- · Dividends and other profit shares
+- Dividends and other profit shares

 - Royalties

 - Interest

 - Rents payable on both movable and immovable property

-- Services provided in Serbia
+- Services in the field of market research, accounting and auditing, business and law consulting

 - Income from entertainment or sporting events where not subject to personal income tax and

 - Capital gains

-Applicable tax treaties (see Appendix 1) may provide for lower rates of withholding, or in the case of services, may provide for no withholding tax.
+Applicable tax treaties (see Appendix 1) may provide for lower rates of withholding, or in the case of taxable services may provide for no withholding tax.

-With the exception of dividends, the withholding rate is increased to 25% where the payment is made to a resident of a low-tax jurisdiction.
+With the exception of dividends, and for all services, the withholding rate is increased to 25% where the payment is made to a resident of a 'low-tax jurisdiction'.

-The list of low-tax jurisdictions is reproduced in Table 6 below.
+Table 6 Shows the list of low-tax jurisdictions

 Andorra Grenada Niue

-Anguilla Guam Palau
+Anguilla Guam Normand Isles

-Antigua and Barbuda Guernsey Panama
+Antigua and Barbuda Guernsey Palau

-Aruba Guyana St Kitts and Nevis
+Aruba Guyana Panama

-Bahamas Hong Kong St Lucia
+Bahamas Hong Kong St Kitts and Nevis

-Bahrain Isle of Man St Vincent and the Grenadines
+Bahrain Isle of Man St Lucia

-Barbados Jersey Samoa
+Barbados Jersey St Vincent and the Grenadines

-Belize Liberia San Marino
+Belize Liberia Samoa

-Bermuda Liechtenstein Seychelles
+Bermuda Liechtenstein San Marino

-British Virgin Islands Macau Solomon Islands
+British Virgin Islands Macau Seychelles

-Cayman Islands Maldives Tonga
+Cayman Islands Maldives Solomon Islands

-Christmas Island Marshall Islands Trinidad and Tobago
+Christmas Island Marshall Islands Tonga

-Cook Islands Mauritius Turks and Caicos Islands
+Cook Islands Mauritius Trinidad and Tobago

-Dominican Republic Monaco Tuvalu
+Dominican Republic Monaco Turks and Caicos Islands

-Falkland Islands Montserrat US Virgin Islands
+Falkland Islands Montserrat Tuvalu

-Fiji Nauru Vanuatu
+Fiji Nauru US Virgin Islands

-Gibraltar Netherlands Antilles(1)
+Gibraltar Netherlands Antilles (1) Vanuatu